runmat-org/runmat/infra/README.md

-## RunMat Infra (GCP)
+## RunMat Cloud Infrastructure

-This directory now provisions the telemetry ingestion stack on Google Cloud Platform:
+This directory provisions the RunMat services on Google Cloud Platform.

+The following services are currently provisioned:

 - Cloud DNS zone for `telemetry.runmat.org`
 - Cloud Run service that hosts the HTTP telemetry worker
-- Optional UDP forwarder running on a regional Managed Instance Group + UDP load balancer
+- UDP forwarder running on a regional Managed Instance Group + UDP load balancer

 ### Remote state